 A Demon Call

-“Does that mean that we want a steak and bitter coffee?”
-Charles asks.
+“Yes, I remember how you feel about this hovel.
+Does this mean that we want a steak and bitter coffee?”
+Charles asked.

 “Well, Harry, Kenneth is unstable but harmless.
 Keep him at bay.
 We’ll get around to him eventually.”

 “I’m not sure about that, Professor.
 He seemed a little… off?”
 Harry said.

 “Well, he was calm.
 Normally he’s a hot mess, but this time he was, ya know, calm… like creepy calm.
 God, I hate that little shit.
 I know I’m trying not to kill anyone, but if I could kill someone, it’d be him.”
 Freddy answered.

 “We’ve all agreed on this.
 There’s only one person we’re all willing to kill.”